Nick Fortes Preview, Player Props: Marlins vs. Mets

 - The Mets have the 19th-ranked team ERA among all league pitching staffs (4.36).

-- Mets pitchers combine to rank 14th in baseball in home runs given up (185 total, 1.2 per game).
+- Mets pitchers combine to rank 13th in baseball in home runs allowed (185 total, 1.2 per game).

-- Lucchesi gets the start for the Mets, his ninth of the season.
-He is 3-0 with a 2.88 ERA and 29 strikeouts in 40 2/3 innings pitched.
+- Lucchesi (3-0) takes the mound for the Mets in his ninth start of the season.
+He's put together a 2.88 ERA in 40 2/3 innings pitched, with 29 strikeouts.

-- The lefty last pitched on Tuesday against the Miami Marlins, when he tossed 5 2/3 innings, allowing two earned runs while giving up six hits.
+- His last appearance was on Tuesday, Sept.
+19 against the Miami Marlins, when the lefty went 5 2/3 innings, surrendering two earned runs while giving up six hits.

+- The 30-year-old has put together a 2.88 ERA and 6.4 strikeouts per nine innings across eight games this season, while giving up a batting average of .245 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.